Frankʼs career began in Oxford England playing in the local jazz club and for weekend dances in surrounding villages.

 Alfredo is the son of the famous Italian orchestra conductor, composer and songwriter Luciano Zotti who wrote songs for Kathy Kirby and collaborated with Sarah Vaughan and many other important and famous musicians of the 60s and 70s.

 Alfredo begun to play the piano at 4 years of age.
 Alfredo and his family moved to Australia where Alfredo became a good pianist and played with many important people such as Ricky May, Paul Hester of Crowded House and had the pleasure to jam with James Morrison at the Paradise Room.
-Alfredo played in many nightclubs around Kings Cross in Sydney including the Paradise Room, The Bourbon and Beef-stake, The Taboo, The Manzil Room, the Texas Tavern and many other clubs and night clubs.
+Alfredo played in many nightclubs around Kings Cross in Sydney including the Mandarin Club, Paradise Room, The Persian Room, The Bourbon and Beef-stake, The Taboo, The Manzil Room, the Texas Tavern and many other clubs and night clubs.

 Alfredo lived in Elizabeth Bay, in Sydney, and was David Bowie’s neighbor for many years and spoke to David a number of times as they discussed Australian Aboriginal people and music in general.